mapilido74/DDP_Pro_Part2/index.md

     };
 </script>

 The graph shows some kind of trend.
 It looks like as the dose is increased , the tooth length is bigger.
-When the dose is 0.5 miligrams or 1 miligrams, the length of the tooth with OJ supplement  looks  bigger.
+When the dose is 0.5 miligrams or 1 miligrams, the tooth length with OJ supplement looks  bigger.
 However if the supplement is 2.0 miligrams, the contrary occurs.

 ---